 New York's Richest Town Is A Charming Area With Boutiques, Cafes, And Historic Sites

 Less than an hour's train ride northeast of Manhattan lies the Tudor-style suburb of Scarsdale.
 The historic and beautiful New York town, which was settled in 1701, was a quiet farming hamlet and even the site of Revolutionary War battles until the railroad started transporting world-weary New Yorkers to the countryside in the mid-19th century.
 Blessed with a bucolic setting on the Bronx River, Scarsdale developed into a well-heeled suburban town over the following century as a village lined with elegant architecture, golf courses, and sprawling estates.
-Its prominence endures today: Stacker identified Scarsdale as New York's wealthiest town, with a median household income of $250,000 in 2022.
+Its prominence endures today: Stacker identified Scarsdale as New York's wealthiest town, and according to the US Census, the median household incoming was over $250,000 in 2022.

 Scarsdale's quaint downtown of unique shops and sophisticated restaurants draws both locals and visitors alike.
 And outside of town, you can immerse yourself in the beautiful outdoors at nearby nature preserves with walking and biking trails, wildlife sanctuaries, waterfalls, and gardens.
 For easy access to New York City, the historic train station is right in town, so the Metro-North can whisk Scarsdale residents to and from the city within 50 minutes.